 The main disadvantage of single-point rubrics is that using them requires more writing on the teacher’s part.
 If a student has fallen short in many areas, completing that left-hand column will take more time than simply highlighting a pre-written analytic rubric.

 My Rubric Pack gives you four different designs in Microsoft Word and Google Docs formats.
 It also comes with video tutorials to show you how to customize them for any need, plus a Teacher’s Manual to help you understand the pros and cons of each style.
 Check it out here:

 Fluckiger, J. (2010).
 Single point rubric: A tool for responsible student self-assessment.
 Teacher Education Faculty Publications.
 Paper 5.
 Retrieved April 25, 2014 from http://digitalcommons.unomaha.edu/tedfacpub/5.

 Mertler, C. A. (2001).
 Designing scoring rubrics for your classroom.
 Practical Assessment, Research & Evaluation, 7(25).
 Retrieved April 30, 2014 from http://PAREonline.net/getvn.asp?v=7&n=25.

-Know Your Terms is our effort to build a user-friendly knowledge base of terms every educator should know.
+Know Your Terms is my effort to build a user-friendly knowledge base of terms every educator should know.
 New items will be added on an ongoing basis.
-If you heard some term at a PD and didn’t want to look like a moron by admitting you didn’t know what it meant, send it to us via the contact form and we’ll research it for you.
-And we promise not to tell anyone you sent it: You can totally act like you knew what it meant all along.
+If you heard some term at a PD and didn’t want to admit you didn’t know what it meant, send it to me via the contact form and I’ll research it for you.